 - Teachers can use these games to make boring lessons more enjoyable.
 Younger students can play as cute, colourful characters to solve problems (as the maths problem solving games), while older students can feel more engaged with puzzles.

 - Maths games in school present the curriculum in a novel, different way.
-On the front end, it just looks like a typical fun game, however at every single level of the game, students are learning a new concept and a new strategy that helps in motivating and engaging them in the subject.
+On the front end, they look like a typical fun game.
+However, at every single level of the game, students learn a new concept and a new strategy that helps motivate and engage them in the subject.

 Table of Contents